UE and VR Development Technical Notes

 @="\"C:\\Program Files (x86)\\Epic Games\\Launcher\\Engine\\Binaries\\Win64\\UnrealVersionSelector.exe\" /switchversion \"%1\""

-Note: If you want to define a startup method for your own files, you can use this method.
+Note: If you want to add launch methods for your defined files, you can use this method.

-UE provides the UnrealVersionSelector tool to select engine versions/generate sln, and it can also be used to register local engines (non-Launcher installed engines such as self-compiled source engines) into the project’s right-click Select Unreal Engine Version... list.
+UE provides the UnrealVersionSelector tool to select engine versions/generate sln, etc., which can also be used to register local engines (non-Launcher installed, such as self-compiled source engines) into the right-click Select Unreal Engine Version... list in the project file.

-After analyzing the UnrealVersionSelector code, its registration process is as follows:
+A simple analysis of the UnrealVersionSelector code shows its registration process as follows:

 1